Skip to Content

 • Ask if they have more on the topic they want to discuss.

-• Ask permission (and wait until you receive it) to take the conversation further if you are inclined to do so.
-Doing so will increase the chances that your child will return to you for future discussions about sex.
+• Ask for consent (and wait until you receive it) to take the conversation further.
+Doing so will increase the chances that your child will return to you for future discussions about sex and sexuality.

 Continue the conversation